nickthenorse/heli_telem_display/README.md

 	v1.01 - 2021-08-15 - Bug fix
 	v1.02 - 2021-08-15 - Bug fix

-Instructions: download the file HeliTelm.lua and copy it in the /Apps folder on your Jeti transmitter.
-Then install via "User Applications" on your tx.
+Instructions: download the file HeliTelm.lua and copy it to the /Apps folder on your Jeti transmitter.
+Then install via "User Applications" submenu.

 Thanks for trying out my Jeti Lua app!
 This is my attempt at learning Lua as well as putting together an app for how I specifically wanted to display the telemetry for my